Father of NFL cornerback Caleb Farley killed in explosion at North Carolina home

 “I know he lost his mother at a young age as well, so he’s dealt with a lot of adversity as well,” Byard said.
 “So just very tragic.
 And, you know, as a team and as a brother, all we can do and all I can do is to try to be there for him.”

-The local fire marshal’s office is continuing to investigate the cause of the collapse along with the North Carolina State Bureau of Investigation, Dominion Energy and the U.S. Bureau of Alcohol, Tobacco and Firearms.

-Greene said he could not confirm whether the gas company or the homeowner would be liable for the damages.
-The gas meter used to measure the volume of fuel gases flowing into nearby homes has been sequestered and does not pose any present danger to others in the community, Greene said.
+Greene said it wasn’t yet clear who might be liable for the explosion as multiple agencies probed its cause.
+The gas meter used to measure the volume of fuel gases flowing into nearby homes has been sequestered and does not pose a present danger to others in the community, he said.

-Dominion Energy spokesperson Bonita Billingsley Harris wrote in an email to The Associated Press that the power company was among the first on the scene when the explosion was reported.
-“We continue working in coordination with emergency personnel on this ongoing investigation.
-We are deeply saddened at the tragic loss of life.”
+Dominion Energy spokesperson Bonita Billingsley Harris said in an email that the power company was among the first on the scene and was working with investigators.